doctorfree/MusicPlayerPlus/README.md

 	-T indicates use a tmux session for either ASCIImatics or mpcplus -w indicates write metadata during beets import
-	-W indicates do not write metadata during beets import -X 'query' performs an analysis and retrieval of audio-based information for all music library media matching 'query'.
+	-W indicates do not write metadata during beets import -x 'query' uses AcousticBrainz to retrieve audio-based information for all music library media matching 'query'.
+A query of 'all' performs the retrieval on the entire music library.
+	-X 'query' performs an analysis and retrieval, using Essentia, of audio-based information for all music library media matching 'query'.
 A query of 'all' performs the analysis and retrieval on the entire music library.
 	-Y initializes the YAMS last.fm scrobbler service
 	-y disables the YAMS last.fm scrobbler service
 	-z fzmpopt specifies the fzmp option and invokes fzmp to